ng9891/SMRO-MarketWatch/README.md

 Vendings histories and item subscribers are cached in order to reduce the amount of queries done to the Firestore.
 Thus, this application might take plenty amount of RAM to store the cache depending on your user base and tweaks.

+Restarting the Bot can get expensive if you do it often as it erases the cache.
+I recommend to do it moderately only when it is needed.

 ### Commands
 - Add / Update list item for Nif and Hel
 - Delete an item from the list